The Liouville property for groups acting on rooted trees: Tools for random walks on groups acting on rooted trees

 The diagrams $T_{\W_n}(\mu)$ differ only in the transition probabilities $p_n$ and $q_n$ (which satisfy $2p_n+q_n = 1$).
-These can be determined in turn by analyzing simple random walk on the Schreier graphs of the group $G$ acting on the levels of the tree (shown in the left).
-It is easy to see that these Schreier graphs grow to an infinite recurrent graph, and this imply that $p_n\to 0$.
+These can be determined in turn by analysing simple random walk on the Schreier graphs of the group $G$ acting on the levels of the tree (shown in the left).
+It is easy to see that these Schreier graphs converge to an infinite recurrent graph (in the local topology, rooted at a vertex of $\W_n$).
+This implies that $p_n\to 0$.
 Since the generators are involutions, this roughly tells us that the random walks with internal degrees of freedom $T_{\W_n}(\mu)$ get ``lazier'' as $n$ grows.
-More precisely, using \cref{P:entropy}(3) one can find a sequence of real numbers $c_n$ decreasing to zero and prove an \emph{a-priori} upper bound $h(T_{\W_n}(\mu)) \leq c_n$. \cref{T:ascension inequality} then yields
+More precisely, using \eqref{E: fundamental inequality} one can find a sequence of real numbers $\alpha_n$ decreasing to zero and prove an \emph{a-priori} upper bound $h(T_{\W_n}(\mu)) \leq \alpha_n$ (we can have $\alpha_n = C p_n$). \cref{T:ascension inequality} then yields

 which implies \emph{a-fortiori} that $h(\mu)=0$ (and also $h(T_{\W_n}(\mu))=0$ for every $n$).